brackeen/glfm/README.md

 ## Caveats
 * OpenGL ES 3.1 and 3.2 support is only available in Android, and the GLFM implementation is currently untested.
 * GLFM is not thread-safe.
 All GLFM functions must be called on the main thread (that is, from `glfmMain` or from the callback functions).
-* Key input on iOS is not ideal.
-Using the keyboard (on an iOS device via Bluetooth keyboard or on the simulator via a Mac's keyboard), only a few keys are detected (arrows, enter, space, escape).
-Also, only key press events can be detected, but not key repeat or key release events.
+* On iOS, character input works great, but keyboard events are not ideal.
+Using the keyboard (on an iOS device via Bluetooth keyboard or on the simulator via a Mac's keyboard), only a few keys are detected (arrows keys and the escape key), and key release events are not reported.
+* On Android, keyboard events work great, but character events are not ideal.
+Some special characters, like emoji characters, will not work.
+This is due to an issue in the NDK.
 * Orientation lock probably doesn't work on HTML5.

 ## Questions